Alaska-class oil tanker: Ships in class

-Four ships have been completed: Alaskan Frontier, Alaskan Explorer, Alaskan Navigator, and Alaskan Legend.
+Four ships were completed between 2004 and 2006, in order: Motor Tanker (M/T) Alaskan Frontier, Alaskan Explorer, Alaskan Navigator, and Alaskan Legend.

 Derivatives

-The design was the basis of the Montford Point class of Mobile Landing Platforms for the US Navy.
+Due to the inherent survivability given by the multiple redundancies, and the maturity of the ship design, the Alaska class was the basis of the Montford Point and Lewis B. Puller classes of Mobile Landing Platforms for the US Navy.